flashxio/FlashX-doc/pages/FlashGraph-user-guide.md

 All messages need to be inherited from the `vertex_message` class.
 Its constructor takes two arguments: the size of the user-defined message and the `activate` flag.
 When the `activate` flag is set, the recipient vertices will be activated.

 To reduce memory consumption, FlashGraph delivers messages to vertices whenever it receives messages.
 Therefore, there is no guarantee of the execution order of the three run methods.
 It is programmers' responsibility of maintaining the correctness of vertex state.
 By delivering messages to vertices immediately, we enable asynchronous execution of graph algorithms.
 That is, an update to vertex state can be immediately exposed to other vertices.
 It has advantage for some graph algorithms because asynchronous execution can accelerate some graph algorithms.
-This is very different from Pregel, which only delivers messages to vertices at the end of an iteration.
+This is different from Pregel, which only delivers messages to vertices at the end of an iteration.

 ### Vertex activation

-A vertex can activate other vertices to run in the next iteration.
+A vertex can activate with other vertices to run in the next iteration.
 There are two ways of activating other vertices: with the dedicated methods `vertex_program::activate_vertex` and `vertex_program::activate_vertices`; with the activate flag in messages sent to other vertices.

 ### Directed memory read